-PRODUCT LEAK TYPE VAPORS HAZARDOUS [SUCH AS: CRI DIESEL FUEL, I GASOLINE, AN REFINED PROI UDE OIL, IET FUEL, ND OTHER Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
+PRODUCT LEAK TYPE VAPORS HAZARDOUS [SUCH AS: CRI DIESEL FUEL, J GASOLINE, AN REFINED PROD ude oil, Iet fuel, Nd other Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
 Vapors may travel to source of ignition and flash back.
 Explosion hazards indoors, outdoors or in sewers. eyes.
-Fire i may produce irrit y cause dizziness naterial may irritate or burn skin and ating, corrosive and/or toxic gases. or suffocation.
+Fire i Vapors mag may produce irrit y cause dizziness naterial may irritate or burn skin and ating, corrosive and/or toxic gases. or suffocation.
 Runoff from fire ay cause pollution.
-NATURAL GAS 5 Gas Lighter than air and will general rise and dissipate.
-May gather in confined space and travel to a so of ignition.
-Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
-Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
-Contact with gas or liquefied gas may caburns, severe injury and/or frostbite.
+NATURAL GAS 5 Gas Lighter than air and will generally rise and dissipate.
+May gather in a confined space and travel to a source of ignition.
+HEALTH HAZARDS Will be easily ignited by heat, sparks or flames and will for explosive mixtures with air.
+Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled high concentrations.
+Contact with gas or liquefied gas may burns, severe injury and/or frostbite.